Hagerhamdy/Angular-and-API-core/README.md

-# CRUD in Angular 9 with API core
+#  Angular 9 with API core

 Create new project in angular by commend 'ng new yourApp'